City Holding (CHCO)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in City Holding.

-City Holding isn’t a terrible business, but it doesn’t pass our bar.
-First off, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
+City Holding’s business quality ultimately falls short of our standards.
+For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its market-beating ROE suggests it has been a well-managed company historically, the downside is its projected EPS for the next year is lacking.
 On top of that, its estimated net interest income for the next 12 months are weak.

-City Holding’s P/B ratio based on the next 12 months is 2.2x.
-Investors with a higher risk tolerance might like the company, but we don’t really see a big opportunity at the moment.
-We're pretty confident there are superior stocks to buy right now.
+City Holding’s P/B ratio based on the next 12 months is 2x.
+Investors with a higher risk tolerance might like the company, but we think the potential downside is too great.
+We're fairly confident there are better stocks to buy right now.